How to deal with people offering

 Smokers may actually offer you cigarettes when you tell them that you have just quit.
-Video explains why this offer is often made.
+The above "You will never make it, here have a cigarette" video explains why this offer is often made.

 Offers for cigarettes